Ahhgust/STRaitRazor/README.md

 We take care to evaluate the tradeoff between locus size and throughput (in general, larger loci give more information content, but less reads will give support to said content).
 If you try a different chemistry, that size/throughput tradeoff will be *different*, similarly, the rules for how an allele is deemed to be present may need to be changed.
 This is especially true if the reads are short and/or if you are not using a PCR-based assay.  <br><br>
 If you want to evaluate STRait Razor on a different chemistry and need help getting started please feel free to reach out to us.
 <br><br>
 It should also be stressed that the current implementation doesn't call genotypes; it simply reports which alleles (including stutter alleles) are apparent.
 Call genotypes is a much harder problem (especially when mixtures are considered) and it is an area of active research.
-Please see SRO [STRait Razor Online](http://www.unthsc.edu/straitrazor) for semi-automated solutions.
+Please see [STRait Razor Online](http://www.unthsc.edu/straitrazor) (SRO) for semi-automated solutions.

 ### Quick starts
 **Quick and dirty start** (no support for compressed files, not a very sustainable way to do research) <br>